iExecBlockchainComputing/iexec-sdk/docs/classes/errors.ApiCallError.md

 [errors](../modules/errors.md).ApiCallError

-ApiCallError encapsulate an error occurring during a call to an API such as a network error or a server internal error.
+ApiCallError encapsulates an error occurring during a call to an API such as a network error or a server-side internal error.

 ## Hierarchy